 A process that details the steps needed to complete the assessment within the permitting and decision-making process;

 The data inputs needed to account for GHG emissions associated with wastewater treatment processes and techniques, including storm overflows and green infrastructure.
-This should include sewerage collection system infrastructure where relevant to the proposed treatment system; for example, where the proposal is an effluent transfer scheme, or assessing different opinions for addressing the impacts of a discharge from a combined sewage overflow
+This should include sewerage collection system infrastructure where relevant to the proposed treatment system; for example, where the proposal is an effluent transfer scheme, or assessing different opinions for addressing the impacts of a discharge from a combined sewage overflow;

 Multi criteria analyses to include scale of data requirements/inputs, practicalities and resource implications of potential approaches, how challenging is it to make decisions and how confident would we be about those decisions.
 This analysis would provide an overall evaluation;